billHR6819Event Wednesday, December 17, 2025Analyzed

 Summary

-The Bridge to Summer Nutrition Act of 2025 increases federal reimbursement to states for administrative costs of SNAP and summer EBT programs.
-This reduces state financial burdens but does not directly alter benefit levels or food procurement, resulting in no direct revenue changes for food retailers.
+The Bridge to Summer Nutrition Act of 2025 (HR6819) aims to increase federal reimbursement for state administrative costs of SNAP and summer EBT programs to 90%.
+This bill does not alter benefit levels or food procurement, resulting in no direct revenue impact for food retailers or distributors.
+The bill is in the early stages of the legislative process, having been referred to two committees on December 17, 2025.

 Key Takeaways